 Making creme brulee sounds easy, because there are only four basic ingredients in the basic recipe.
 But, there are a few tricks to getting the outcome you’re looking for.
 Not sure what the finished product should be?
 Well, here’s the skinny on creme brulee.
 The mouthfeel is king.
 The dish should be cold custard that is subtle, and not too sweet.
 It should be served while the melted, golden-brown sugar topping is still warm.
 The thin layer of sugar should crack like sugar glass when tapped with a spoon, and it should crunch between your teeth.

-Get ready to make the creme brulee by preheating your oven to 325°F. Then put the heavy cream in a saucepan, and bring it to a simmer over medium heat on your stovetop.
+Get ready to make the creme brulee by preheating your oven to 325°F. Then put the heavy cream in a saucepan (paid link), and bring it to a simmer over medium heat on your stovetop.
 Immediately remove the cream from heat and add the vanilla.
 In a separate bowl, separate the eggs, and whisk only the yolks (using an electric mixer is not necessary) until they are mixed well.
 (You can save the leftover egg whites to make an omelet or meringue for a pie.)
 Add the sugar and vanilla, and whisk together.
 Slowly add about 1/2 cup of the hot cream to the egg and sugar mixture while whisking.
 Slowly add the remaining cream to the egg mixture, while continuing to whisk.

-Pour equal amounts of the mixture into each of your ramekins.
+Pour equal amounts of the mixture into each of your ramekins (paid links).
 Place the ramekins on a baking dish, and slide the baking dish into your preheated oven.
 Add boiling water to the baking dish.
 Then bake for about 30 minutes, until an instant-read thermometer registers 170°F. Remove the baking pan and ramekins from the oven, and remove the ramekins from the baking pan.
 Place the ramekins on a cooling rack, and cool to room temperature, then chill for about 2 hours in the fridge.

 Prior to serving your spectacular dessert (the one that everyone is going to talk about for ages), sprinkle about a teaspoon of sugar on top of each custard, and torch.